JonathanTrj/LearningNote/readme.txt

 further, use git reset --hard ..(hashcode) can return to the specific commit result further, use git reflog can show the history of your operations

-if you want to return the change to last add or commit operate:
+git reset HEAD <file> can dismiss the operate of git add/rm, backward to the word directory if you want to return the change to last add or commit operate:
 	if you haven't git add <file>, then use git checkout -- <file>
 	if you habe git add <file>, then use git reset HEAD <file>, after that, use git checkout -- <file>